-In 2016, stand-up comedian Norm Macdonald wrote a book called “Based on a True Story: A Memoir.”
+In 2016, stand-up comedian Norm Macdonald wrote a new book called “Based on a True Story: A Memoir.”
 The name of Norm Macdonald’s book isn’t entirely accurate since Norm himself says the book is a novel and not exactly a memoir.
 The book is Norm in a nutshell; you can never really tell when he’s being truthful or just playing around.
 The book covers some strange trails and tribulations of Norm and his pal (sidekick,

 Based on a True Story: A Memoir Review

 Based on a True Story: A Memoir reads as if Norm is on stage doing a stand-up special.
 He weaves his way in and out of different topics but always leaving you laughing with a punchline or two.
 If you’ve seen any of Norm’s stand-up or comedy special, you know what we mean.
 This book is Norm riffing on celebrities or frankly, any topic he so chooses.
 Above all, the book is guaranteed to make you laugh-especially Chapter 5.

 The funny thing about the Norm Macdonald book is that you almost get the impression that Norm signed a contract to write the book and then realized that he didn’t want to write a book, let alone a memoir.
 The result is a hilarious bit of writing that will leave you wondering why Norm doesn’t write more books.

 Norm does devote a few pages to what amounts to a written telling of his (in)famous moth joke.
 You know the moth joke that he told Conan O’Brien:

 If you are a Norm Macdonald fan, you’ll love Based on a True Story: A Memoir.
 The book is Norm at his best.
 If you aren’t a Norm Macdonald fan, then maybe you should start by watching some of his stand-up routines he did as a guest of David Letterman.

 Based on a True Story: A Memoir by Norm Macdonald gets 4.5 out of 5 stars